ddc-fullstack/express-spin-up/README.md

+**This repository has been archived.
+The updated repository can be found at https://github.com/Deep-Dive-Coding-Fullstack-Licensing/express-spinup-instructions**

 # Express and MySQL Spin Up
 ## Set Up
 **The following files are required to add Express and MySQL to an existing application**